September 2017 DUI Arrests

 Upon search of Ms. Eaton’s driving history it was found Ms. Eaton’s drivers license is suspended.

-On 09-09-2017 at around 0928 hours, York County Control advised Newberry Police that Terri Horton called in to 911 to report he was involved in a hit and run.
+On 09-09-2017 at around 0928 hours, York County Control advised Newberry Police that a caller called in to 911 to report she was involved in a hit and run.
 Horton advised he was in the area of 1210 York Haven Road traveling east bound when a red car traveling west bound entered into his lane of travel.
 This red car went to the far left of the roadway, up an embankment, came back down and struck Horton’s vehicle.
 Moderate damage was done to both vehicles.
 The red vehicle never pulled over and continued west on York Haven Road, at which point Horton lost sight of the red car.

 Around the same time York County Control advised Newberry Police of a 911 call coming from a trailer park, located at 1300 York Haven Road.
 The caller John Bonham advised a red station wagon type vehicle entered the trailer park at a high rate of speed.
 The vehicle had heavy front end damage.
 This vehicle then drove into an empty lot in the mobile home park.
 The driver exited the vehicle and ran to the east toward a corn field.
 Bonham advised the driver of the vehicle was a black male wearing black shorts and a black t shirt.